-Cabinet continues to meet to discuss a wide range of topics and issues.
+Cabinet continues to meet to discuss a wide range of topics and issue, one of which is advertising vacant positions or re-assigning workloads.
 I continue to meet with each vice president individually as needed to ensure effective leadership and continuity at this time of transition.
+I have requested reactivation of the Faculty/Staff Senate and met with the Student Body Association President for National Campus.